Diversity jurisdiction: Removal and remand

 If a case is originally filed in a state court, and the requirements for federal jurisdiction are met (diversity and amount in controversy, the case involves a federal question, or a supplemental jurisdiction exists), the defendant (and only the defendant) may remove the case to a federal court.

 A case cannot be removed to a state court.
 To remove to a federal court, the defendant must file a notice of removal with both the state court where the case was filed and the federal court to which it will be transferred.
 The notice of removal must be filed within 30 days of the first removable document.
 For example, if there is no diversity of citizenship initially, but the non-diverse defendant is subsequently dismissed, the remaining diverse defendant(s) may remove to a federal court.
 However, no removal is available after one year of the filing of the complaint.

 A party's citizenship at the time of the filing of the action is considered the citizenship of the party.
 If a defendant later moves to the same state as the plaintiff while the action is pending, the federal court will still have jurisdiction.
-However, if any defendant is a citizen of the state where the action is first filed, diversity does not exist.
-28 U.S.C. §1441(b).
+However, if any properly joined and served defendant is a citizen of the state where the action is first filed, then removal based on diversity jurisdiction is not allowed, an exception known as the "forum-defendant rule".

 If a plaintiff or a co-defendant opposes removal, he may request a remand, asking the federal court to send the case back to the state court.
 A remand is rarely granted if the diversity and amount in controversy requirements are met.
 A remand may be granted, however, if a non-diverse party joins the action, or if the parties settle some claims among them, leaving the amount in controversy below the requisite amount.